fongandrew/eslint-plugin-async-event/README.md

   // Process form...
 }

-// ✅ Using stopPropagation before async operations function handleClick(event) {
+// ✅ Using stopPropagation before promise chain function handleClick(event) {
   event.stopPropagation(); // Correct: called synchronously
   fetchData().then(() => {
     // Handle data...
   });
 }

+// ✅ Accessing properties that aren't in the disallowed list async function handleInput(event) {
+  await fetchData();
+  console.log(event.type); // Safe if 'type' is not in the disallowed properties list }
 ```

 ### no-async-event-reference

 Prevents referencing event objects after await expressions or in promise chains.

-The event object itself may be recycled by the JavaScript engine after the event handling completes.
-Accessing any property or method on the event object after an await or in a promise chain can lead to unexpected behavior.
+This is essentially a stronger version of `no-async-event-properties` to prevent, e.g., asynchronously passing the `event` object to some helper function which then calls `preventDefault`.

 #### Examples of incorrect code: